oracle-livelabs/multicloud/azure/adb-azure-provision/introduction/introduction.md

 - Integrated Monitoring: Database metrics, audit logs, and events are natively available within Azure Monitor for a unified monitoring experience.

 # About this Workshop
-In this workshop, you learn how to create a resource principal, a virtual network, add a subnet to the virtual network, and and delegate the subnet to the `Oracle Database@Azure Service`.
+In this workshop, you learn how to create a resource group, a virtual network, add a private subnet to the virtual network and delegate the subnet to the `Oracle Database@Azure Service`.
 Next, you provision an Oracle Autonomous AI Database using those resources in `Oracle Database@Azure`.
+You will then access Database actions in the provisioned database to run a simple SQL query.

 Estimated Time: 45 minutes